somytaheri/nab-coding-challenge/README.md

 - Axios
 - Material UI

-As the data is pass down only one level, I decided not to use redux for this project.
+As the data has been passed down only one level, I decided not to use redux for this project.

 ### Assumptions